Down syndrome: Related medical conditions

 Heart

-About 40–50% of children with Down syndrome have a congenital heart defect.
-Congenital means they were born with the condition or defect.
-Many of these defects can be corrected through surgery.
+About 40–50% of children with Down syndrome have congenital heart disease.
+Congenital means they were born with the condition.
+Many types of congenital heart disease can be corrected through surgery.

-Children with Down syndrome are routinely screened for congenital heart defects.
-Sometimes a congenital heart defect can be detected before a baby is born.
-Atrioventricular septal defects (AVSDs) are the most common type of heart defect in children with Down syndrome.
+Children with Down syndrome are routinely screened for congenital heart disease.
+Sometimes, congenital heart disease can be detected before birth.
+Atrioventricular septal defects (AVSDs) are the most common type of heart disease in children with Down syndrome.
 AVSD is caused by a failure of the heart’s four chambers to form properly.
 Other types of congenial heart conditions such as atrial septal defects, ventricular septal defects, patent ductus arteriosus and tetralogy of Fallot are also common.

 Gastrointestinal tract